Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ### How to reply to a ticket

-If the project is our, how we should reply?
-Or when we contribute to the project validating the tickets (called triage) how we should reply?
+If the project is ours, how should we reply?
+Or when we contribute to the project validating the tickets (called triage), how should we reply?
 Quite simple, follow the same rules, avoiding the part of the non-expert of course!
 Ask for more info, verify the request or reference to the code in the project answer (this one helps others to join and ease the task for you, basically onboarding new people) shows your own professionality and availability.
 Anyway, it's important to document also within the closing message of the ticket.
 The request in itself is valuable for the person invested time in redacting it and it's very awful seeing them closed with a bare "It's not our priority".